making/rsc/README.md

 #### on Mac

 the completion script doesn't work with Bash 3.2 which is the default bash version on Mac.
-It requires Bash 4.1+ bash-completion v2.
+It requires Bash 4.1+ and bash-completion v2.

 You can install these as follows